Ruben2163/Terminal-Emulator-Python/README.md

 # Python-Terminal
-This is a terminal made in python.
+This is a Unix like terminal made in python.